jihys/DeepRacer-Framework/README.md

 # DeepRacer notebook using Amazon SageMaker RL and AWS RoboMaker services

-This folder contains examples of how to use RL to train an autonomous deepracer.
-This is a jailbreaker for the AWS DeepRacer.
-This gives a glimse of architecture used to get the DeepRacer working.
+This repository contains examples of how to use RL to train an autonomous deepracer.
+The original soure code can be found ([AWS DeepRacer SageMaker Example](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/reinforcement_learning/rl_deepracer_robomaker_coach_gazebo).
+The original SageMaker repository provided a sample framework for running an AWS DeepRacer simulation and evaluation using fixed neural network architectures, hyperparameters, race tracks, and evaluation metrics.

+In this repository, the original SageMaker example has been extended to provide a configurable environment for tuning different aspects of the DeepRacer.

 ## Contents

+Original Files

 * `deepracer_rl.ipynb`: notebook for training autonomous race car.